 After having invested so much time and energy in focusing on the care of their loved one, attending to themselves may initially feel strange or even selfish.
 The caregiver has to learn to refocus all of the love they gave into their own emotional, spiritual, social and physical restoration.
 Some family caregivers may see the aftermath as an opportunity to attend to their own health broadly defined and thrive physically, emotionally or spiritually.
 There is no “one size fits all” but there are tips that can begin the recharging process:

 Learning to cope and heal emotionally

-- Allow yourself to experience your emotions honestly without judgement
+- Allow yourself to experience your emotions honestly without judgment

 - Embrace new rituals or routines to restore a sense of peace